 It can be tricky to cut out sugar, because almost everything has some sugar in it!
 A good rule of thumb is to not eat anything that lists sugar as one of the first four ingredients.
 The last time I cut out sugar, I wrote an update after four months, and I gave some specifics about what I was eating and not eating, so feel free to check that out if you have questions.

 1. Go cold turkey and commit to at least 6 weeks

 I don’t believe in “cutting down” or “cutting back.”
 Not at first anyway.
 If you want to see results quickly, cut it out completely.
 Cutting out sugar is always going to be a healthy choice, but the visible results from doing so are most drastic in the first few weeks.

-I’m completing a full year because I want to show myself that I can be that disciplined, but in the future, I think I would go cold turkey off sugar for 6 week periods at a time.
-That’s a good way to “restart.”
+A 6 week period is a good way to “restart.”
 You’ll lose your sugar cravings, you’ll lose weight, and you’ll be healthier overall.
 And you’ll stick with it because there’s a light at the end of the tunnel!
 Just plan for what you’ll do after the 6 weeks ends, because if you go right back to your old habits, the pounds will come right back to you!

 2. Pick the right time to start

 If you want to cut out sugar for a full year, think about when it would be best to start (or end).
 Would it be best for you to start right before the holiday season, because then it’s out of the way and you won’t be tempted for the remainder of the year?
 Is there a big event coming up that you’d want to be finished by?